adaltas/node-nikita-docs/src/md/usages/status.md

 The status is an information indicating whether an action had any impact or not.
 It's meaning may differ from one action to another, here are a few examples:

 - modification of a file
-  The tatus is "true" if the content or any metadata associated with the file has changed.
+  The status is "true" if the content or any metadata associated with the file has changed.
 This include the content signature, a modification time or a change of ownership.
 - modification of a property (json, yaml, ini...) file
   The status is true if a property or any metadata associated with the file has changed.
 A change of format, like prettifying the source code, will not affect the status while the addition of a new property and the modification on the value of an existing property will set the status to "true".
 - checking if a port is open